DietPower Weight-Loss and Nutrition Software

 Can You Get Help?

-DietPower offers 24/7 phone and email support by English speakers who use its carbohydrate calorie counter themselves.
+DietPower offers phone and email support by English speakers who use its carbohydrate calorie counter themselves.
 This degree of support is exceedingly rare.
-(If you'd like to test it now, dial 800-852-8446.
-You may even get me!)

-*Terry Dunkle ia a 30-year veteran medical journalist and consumer advocate who serves as CEO and chief editor at DietPower, Inc., a leading maker of nutrition and weight-loss software.
+*Terry Dunkle is a 30-year veteran medical journalist and consumer advocate who serves as CEO and chief editor at DietPower, Inc., a leading maker of nutrition and weight-loss software.

 To comment on this page, click here.